canonical/charms.reactive/docs/index.rst

 invocation by chaining states (e.g., handler_A sets state_B, which triggers handler_B which then sets state_C, which triggers handler_C, and so on).

-On the other hand, removing a state causes the queue to be immediately re-evaluated.
+Note, however, that removing a state causes the remaining set of matched handlers to be re-tested.
 This ensures that a handler is never invoked when the state is no longer active.

 Relation Stubs